plant99/felicette/README.md

 TL;DR: Generate JPEG earth imagery from coordinates/location name with publicly available satellite data.

 This tool is for a sentient being who wants to view high-res satellite imagery of earth, without digging through all the nitty gritty geospatial details of it.
-So if this is your first time trying to explore how parts of the Earth looks from space, you're at the right place.
+So if this is your first time trying to explore how parts of the Earth look from space, you're at the right place.

 NB: `felicette` at the present state searches for cloud-cover < 10%, and doesn't constrain results on the basis of dates.